 Chitra Banerjee Divakaruni is an award-winning author and poet.
 Her work is widely known, as she has been published in over 50 magazines, and her writing has been included in over 30 anthologies.

 Much of Divakaruni’s work is partially autobiographical.
 Most of her stories are set in the Bay Area of California.
-She is is invested in writing about the immigrant experience, which continues to have resonance in today’s world.
-Her book, Arranged Marriage, is a collection of short stories about women from India caught between two worlds (See Arranged Marriage, Matchmakers and Dowries in India).
+She is is invested in writing about the immigrant experience.
+Her book, Arranged Marriage, is a collection of short stories about women from India caught between two worlds (see Arranged Marriage, Matchmakers and Dowries in India).
 In The Mistress of Spices, the character Tilo provides spices, not only for cooking, but also for the feelings of homesickness and alienation that the Indian immigrants in her shop experience (Softky 1997).
-She writes to unite people by destroying myths and stereotypes.
+Divakaruni writes to unite people by destroying myths and stereotypes.
 As she breaks down these myths and stereotypes, she dissolves boundaries between people of different backgrounds, communities, ages, and even different worlds.
 She says, “Women in particular respond to my work because I’m writing about them, women in love, in difficulties, women in relationships.
 I want people to relate to my characters, to feel their joy and pain, because it will be harder to [be] prejudiced when they meet them in real life” (qtd. in Softky).
 Divakaruni’s interest in women began after she left India, at which point she reevaluated the treatment of women there.
 At Berkeley, she volunteered at a women’s center and became interested in helping battered women.
-She then started MAITRI with a group of friends, which eventually led her to write Arranged Marriage.
-(See Gender and Nation, The Spice Trade in India, Third World and Third World Women)
+She then started MAITRI with a group of friends, which eventually led her to write Arranged Marriage (see Gender and Nation, The Spice Trade in India, Third World and Third World Women).

 Chitra Divakaruni is the editor of Multitudes, an anthology she uses in her own classroom.
 She states about the book, “I didn’t want to sacrifice quality, and [the stories] focus on problem solving, not just how terrible things are” (qtd. in Softky).
 The anthology includes stories about communication styles across cultures, expectations of friendships, the Los Angeles riots, and prejudice against gay people.
 The book contains works by a variety of authors, and some are even by her own students.